akiraspeirs/Cinder/README.md

     }
 ```

-Strongly reccommended to be used with [Retrolambda](https://github.com/evant/gradle-retrolambda)
+Strongly recommended to be used with [Retrolambda](https://github.com/evant/gradle-retrolambda)
 ## Reference:

 #### ObservableEvent class: